Regional-Modeling-LATMOS-IGE/WRF-Chem-training/exercise-2/01_run_real_preproc_chem.md.md

 # Second step - running *real*
+# *NB: although this looks like the second step from exercise-1, it is different and you need to do this one again (different model version/compile, additional steps...)*

 *real* is the pre-processor that generates initial and boundary conditions from the forcing data for use in *WRF*.
 For *WRF-Chem*, in addition to running *real*, a nunber of pre-processors to prepare emissions need to be run too at this point.